Animus123/Water-and-Steam-Properties/README.md

 Once you get an object you can use its properties in your calculations.
 All of the properties are listed below:

-*Specific Volume
+-Specific Volume
-*Specific Internal Energy
+-Specific Internal Energy
-*Specific Entropy
+-Specific Entropy
-*Specific Enthalpy
+-Specific Enthalpy
-*Specific Isobaric Heat Capacity
+-Specific Isobaric Heat Capacity
-*Specific Isochoric Heat Capacity
+-Specific Isochoric Heat Capacity
-*Speed of Sound
+-Speed of Sound
-*Temperature
+-Temperature
-*Pressure
+-Pressure